junovhs/SlopChop/README.md

 ## Why not just clippy?

-Clippy is excellent, but it is not designed to enforce repo-level structural “shape” constraints:
+Clippy is excellent, but it is not designed to enforce repo-level structural "shape" constraints:

 * SlopChop applies consistent structural budgets across the whole repository.
 * SlopChop can enforce constraints that are not lint-shaped (file token limits, cross-file structural duplication signals, hardened apply integrity).